Cetacean: Evolution

-Phylogenetics

-Molecular biology and immunology show that cetaceans are phylogenetically closely related with the even-toed ungulates (Artiodactyla).
-Whales' direct lineage began in the early Eocene, around 55.8 million years ago, with early artiodactyls.
-Fossil discoveries at the beginning of the 21st century confirmed this.

-Most molecular biological evidence suggests that hippos are the closest living relatives.
-Common anatomical features include similarities in the morphology of the posterior molars, and the bony ring on the temporal bone (bulla) and the involucre, a skull feature that was previously associated only with cetaceans.
-The fossil record, however, does not support this relationship, because the hippo lineage dates back only about 15 million years.
-The most striking common feature is the talus, a bone in the upper ankle.
-Early cetaceans, archaeocetes, show double castors, which occur only in even-toed ungulates.
-Corresponding findings are from Tethys Sea deposits in northern India and Pakistan.
-The Tethys Sea was a shallow sea between the Asian continent and northward-bound Indian plate.

-Mysticetes evolved baleen around 25 million years ago and lost their teeth.

-Development

-Ancestors
+Fossil history

+Origins

 The direct ancestors of today's cetaceans are probably found within the Dorudontidae whose most famous member, Dorudon, lived at the same time as Basilosaurus.
-Both groups had already developed the typical anatomical features of today's whales, such as hearing.
-Life in the water for a formerly terrestrial creature required significant adjustments such as the fixed bulla, which replaces the mammalian eardrum, as well as sound-conducting elements for submerged directional hearing.
+Both groups had already developed some of the typical anatomical features of today's whales, such as the fixed bulla, which replaces the mammalian eardrum, as well as sound-conducting elements for submerged directional hearing.
 Their wrists were stiffened and probably contributed to the typical build of flippers.
 The hind legs existed, however, but were significantly reduced in size and with a vestigial pelvis connection.